amanakin/implicit/README.md

 };
 ```

-The problem remains the same!
-We have to copy lvalue into the constructor itself,
+Now we have to copy lvalue into the constructor itself,
 and only THEN the local object is moved into the class field.
+This is much better, but I would like to avoid unnecessary move constructor.
 ![](https://github.com/amanakin/implicit/blob/master/examples/bad_pair_move.svg)

-###
+### Overloading

+We want rvalue parameter to only be moved and lvalue parameter to be only copied.
+Then let's consider all possible cases of the location of parameters in the constructor.
+So the solution is:
 ```c++
 template <typename Tl, typename Tr>
 struct Pair {